Telephone Taxes, Fees and Surcharges

 Customers receive a surcredit on their bill when Pacific Bell's revenue exceeds CPUC-imposed price caps.
 This amount can vary from month to month.

 State Regulatory Fee

 This nominal fee is charged to all local phone customer to fund the CPUC in regulating utility companies such as local phone carriers.

 California Relay Service (CRS) and Communications Devices Fund

 In compliance with Public Utilities Code 2881 and Section 270, the Commission implemented three telecommunications programs for California residents who are deaf, hearing impaired and/or disabled.
 These three programs are collectively known as the Deaf and Disabled Telecommunications Program (DDTP), doing business as the California Telephone Access Program (CTAP).
 This fee is remitted to the Deaf & Disabled Program Trust Fund to reimburse intrastate service providers for lost revenues and operating expenses associated with providing relay services and communications devices (see Tab 1).
 This fee is charged as a percentage of local phone charges.
 This percentage is set by the CPUC, and can change.
 Click here for the latest figure set by the CPUC.

 State 911 Tax

 Provides funds to public agencies operating emergency 911 services.
 This charge helps pay for emergency services such as fire and rescue.

 City-imposed utility users tax on telecommunications services.
-There is no such tax currently imposed by the City of San Diego (as of August 2003).
-Click here to see what taxes other cities may assess.
+There is no such tax currently imposed by the City of San Diego (as of August 2013).

 Emergency 911 Charge (E911)